riteshsawant-Bose21/qa-tuii-integration-local/apps/firmware-apps/fusion-server/README.md

 ## Testing Failover
 To test the high availability setup:
-1. Stop the primary load balancer: `docker compose stop loadbalancer1`
+1. Stop the primary DSP node: `docker compose stop dsp1`
-2. Observe that the Virtual IP moves to the secondary load balancer
+2. Observe that the Virtual IP moves to another DSP node
-3. Restart the primary: `docker compose start loadbalancer1`
+3. Restart the primary: `docker compose start dsp1`
 4. Verify that the system continues to function throughout this process

 ## Future Improvements